The history of the Tay Bridge, Dundee

 Design disaster

-A railway bridge across the Tay had widespread support but from the start the design of the bridge was roundly criticised, its single track particularly so on grounds of both capacity and stability.
-As construction began, Bouch was forced to change his plans for the bridge.
-The foundations and bases were redesigned, the original brick piers replaced with braced cast iron columns and the number of spans was reduced which made each significantly wider.
-Despite ongoing difficulties in its construction, the bridge was opened with much celebration on 31 May 1878.
-Within a year it had increased the fortunes of the North British Railway as well as those for Dundee and towns throughout Fife.
-Passenger numbers between Dundee and Fife doubled and the railway saw a 40% increase in freight traffic.
-However, on the night of 28 December 1879 and in a terrible storm, the thirteen central ‘high girders’ of the bridge fell down.
-The subsequent Court of Inquiry fundamentally blamed the design of the bridge for the collapse, and its judgement rested on Thomas Bouch.
+A railway bridge across the Tay had widespread support.
+But from the start, the design was criticised, especially its single track for capacity and stability.
+As construction began, Bouch had to change his plans.
+The foundations and bases were redesigned, and the original brick piers were replaced with braced cast iron columns.
+The number of spans was reduced, making each one wider.
+Despite ongoing difficulties, the bridge opened with much celebration on May 31, 1878.
+Within a year, it boosted the fortunes of the North British Railway, Dundee, and towns throughout Fife.
+Passenger numbers between Dundee and Fife doubled, and freight traffic increased by 40%.
+However, on the night of December 28, 1879, during a terrible storm, the thirteen central ‘high girders’ of the bridge fell.
+The Court of Inquiry blamed the design of the bridge for the collapse, placing the responsibility on Thomas Bouch.

 From the ashes of the old

-After the disaster both the North British Railway and supporters of the Tay Bridge were determined that it should be rebuilt.
-The company quickly submitted a Bill to Parliament for the rebuilding of the old bridge, but as Thomas Bouch was associated with the rebuilding project, Parliament rejected the Bill.
-After dispensing of the services of Thomas Bouch, William Henry Barlow, who had sat on the Court of Inquiry, was invited to report on the best course of action.
-After thorough investigation of the options, his recommendation was to build a new double line bridge, completely independent of the old.
+After the disaster, both the North British Railway and supporters of the Tay Bridge wanted it rebuilt.
+The company quickly submitted a Bill to Parliament for rebuilding the old bridge.
+But since Thomas Bouch was involved, Parliament rejected the Bill.
+After dismissing Bouch, William Henry Barlow, who had been on the Court of Inquiry, was asked to recommend the best course of action.
+He suggested building a new double line bridge, completely independent of the old one.

-Barlow’s design for the new bridge was deeply influenced by the presence of the old.
-To satisfy stipulations made by the Board of Trade, the bridge was to be constructed exactly parallel alongside the old in order to keep navigation channels open, and its height was to be reduced from 88ft in the old bridge to 77ft in the new.
-As in the old bridge, the railway line was to run on the top of the approach girders, and through the girders of the high, larger navigation spans.
-Barlow recommended that if the spans of the new bridge were to be kept the same, girders from the old bridge that were unaffected by the collapse of the high girders, were able to be re-used in the new.
-The new bridge was to be built 60ft upstream from the old, allowing the old bridge to become ‘staging’ for the men and materials in the construction of the new.
-The approaches onto the new bridge were altered; to the south the branch lines were joined on brick arches nearer to the shore at Wormitt, and to the North the eastwards curve into Tay Bridge Station (now called Dundee) was softened.
-Stringent tests on weight and wind loading in the design and construction of the new bridge were also to be undertaken.
-The proposals for the ‘New Tay Viaduct’ were accepted by Parliament in October 1881, and the firm William Arrol & Co of Glasgow was appointed contractor.
+Barlow’s design for the new bridge was influenced by the old one.
+To meet Board of Trade requirements, the new bridge was built parallel to the old one to keep navigation channels open, and its height was reduced from 88 feet to 77 feet.
+Like the old bridge, the railway line ran on top of the approach girders and through the high navigation spans.
+Barlow suggested reusing girders from the old bridge that were unaffected by the collapse.
+The new bridge was built 60 feet upstream, using the old bridge as staging for construction.
+The approaches were altered: to the south, branch lines joined on brick arches near Wormitt, and to the north, the curve into Tay Bridge Station (now Dundee) was softened.
+Stringent tests on weight and wind loading were conducted.
+Parliament accepted the proposals in October 1881, and William Arrol & Co of Glasgow was appointed contractor.

 The new Tay Bridge

-The new bridge took just 5 years to build, thanks in most part to special pontoon equipment with hydraulic legs which were designed by William Arrol.
-Various arrangements of these hydraulic pontoons were used to sink and construct the brick and concrete foundation columns, to erect the wrought iron piers, to move the old girders into position for the new bridge, and to erect the new navigation spans.
-The completed bridge is 10711ft in length, 8396ft of which is in a straight line running virtually north / south across the Tay until it curves eastwards towards Dundee.
+The new bridge took just 5 years to build.
+Thanks in most part to special pontoon equipment with hydraulic legs which were designed by William Arrol.
+Various arrangements of these hydraulic pontoons were used to sink and construct the brick and concrete foundation columns.
+As well as to erect the wrought iron piers and move the old girders into position for the new bridge.
+And finally to erect the new navigation spans.
+The completed bridge is 10711ft in length.
+8396ft of this is in a straight line running virtually north / south across the Tay until it curves eastwards towards Dundee.
 There are 85 piers; 1-28 forming the south approach, 28-41 the ‘navigation spans’ and 41-85 the north approach.
 The new Tay Bridge was opened to traffic, without ceremony on 20 June 1887.

 Did you know?